 From time to time it can be useful to execute an action as a "Run once at Startup" script once as a user or system when the computer starts up.
-Intune does not have a «Run once at Startup» function.
+Intune does not have a "Run once at Startup" feature.
 That's why I created two scripts that give me the opportunity to make a change or cleanup before the end user opens a program or runs into an error.
-I have this, for example, with «Clear Microsoft Teams cache once» used.
+I have this for example with the "Clear Microsoft Teams cache once" used.

 The second version uses the "RunOnce registry key" function.
 This will run the script once as a user.
 You can easily distribute both scripts with Intune and thus as "Run once at Startup".

 Add your code to both scripts after the comment and delete the "Write-Host" part:

 Run one at Startup - as User

 Windows has one or two simple registry entries that can be used to run a task as a user.

 These are the following two:

 The first one in the "Current User" only runs the task for the specific user himself.